jayqi/reprexlite/README.md

 [![tests](https://github.com/jayqi/reprexlite/workflows/tests/badge.svg?branch=main)](https://github.com/jayqi/reprexlite/actions?query=workflow%3Atests+branch%3Amain)
 [![codecov](https://codecov.io/gh/jayqi/reprexlite/branch/main/graph/badge.svg)](https://codecov.io/gh/jayqi/reprexlite)

 **reprexlite** is tool for rendering **repr**oducible **ex**amples of Python code for sharing.

+- Paste or type some Python code that you're interested in sharing.
-It will execute your code and embed the outputs as comments below their associated lines.
-The rendered reprex can then be easily copied, pasted, and run as-is by anybody else.
-It is a lightweight alternative to [reprexpy](https://github.com/crew102/reprexpy) and is similarly meant as a port of the R package [reprex](https://github.com/tidyverse/reprex).
+- reprexlite will execute that code in an isolated namespace.
+Any returned outputs or standard out will be captured and displayed as comments below their associated code.
+- The final output can be easily copied, pasted, and run as-is by anybody you share the reprex with.
+Here's an example:

-Here's an example of output created by reprexlite:

 ```python
 from itertools import product